thatisuday/ng-dropzone/README.md

 ## Getting started

 ### Install using bower
-Run following command in your working directory using bash shell
+Run following command in your working directory using shell/cmd
 ```
 bower install ngDropzone
 ```

 ### Install using npm
-Run following command in your working directory using bash shell
+Run following command in your working directory using shell/cmd
 ```
 npm install ngdropzone
 ```